Admidio/admidio/SECURITY.md

   * [Comments on this Policy](#comments-on-this-policy)

 ## Reporting a Vulnerability
-The *Admidio* team and community take all security bugs in *Admidio* seriously.
-Thank you for improving the security of *Admidio*.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+The *Admidio* team and community take the security of *Admidio* seriously.

-Report security bugs by emailing the maintainer at m.fassbender@admidio.org
+We appreciate your efforts to responsibly disclose security vulnerabilities and help keep *Admidio* secure.

+If you discover a security vulnerability, please create a **GitHub Security Advisory** in the *Admidio* repository.
+This allows us to discuss the issue privately, coordinate a fix, and prepare a responsible disclosure before the vulnerability becomes public.

+If you would like to provide additional information or are unable to use **GitHub Security Advisories**, you may also contact the maintainer by email at m.fassbender@admidio.org.

-The maintainer will response to your email within the next 2 days.
-After the initial reply to your report, we will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+We aim to acknowledge your report within 3 business days.
+After the initial response, we will keep you informed about the progress of the investigation, the development of a fix, and the coordinated public disclosure.
+We may contact you if we need additional information to reproduce or understand the issue.

-Report security bugs in third-party plugins to the person or team maintaining the plugin.
+Please report security vulnerabilities in third-party plugins directly to the respective plugin maintainer, as those plugins are maintained independently from the *Admidio* core project.

+Thank you for helping make *Admidio* more secure.

 ## Supported Versions
 Here you find a short overview about our versions that we will support with security updates.